swbioinf/scrnaseq_howto_ga_workflows/pages/scrnaseq_wf_guide.md

 1. Load your input files into galaxy.

-2. Import the **Single sample workflow (StarSOLO):** (listed above) This workflow will include a couple of sub workflows.
+2. Import the **Count and load (starSOLO):** workflow (listed above)

 3. Open the workflow menu, find the workflow and hit run to bring up the following launch form.
 The first option _'paired fastqs for one sample'_ should be the paired collection you created and named above.
 You'll also be prompted to customise any filtering parameters, and choose a sensible name for the biological sample.

-{% include image.html file="/screen_single_sample_starsolo_launch.png" alt="Single Sample Launch prompt" max-width="800px" %}
+{% include image.html file="/screen_counts_and_load_starsolo_launch.png" alt="Load and count with starSOLO launch." max-width="800px" %}

 Once ready hit the 'run workflow' button.
 This pipeline should take an hour or several to run.

 ### With a Counts matrix

-If you have a counts matrix you can instead run the **scRNAseq Single Sample Processing Counts Matrix** workflow.
+If you have a counts matrix already you can instead run the **Load counts matrix** workflow.
+This will still convert it into an AnnData object for processing, and record the sample name.

 **Step 1** Load your input files into galaxy.
 The counts matrix is expected in a [matrix market](https://networkrepository.com/mtx-matrix-market-format.html) format, which consists of 3 files.
 It is a common format for single cell data, generated by tools like Cell Ranger or StarSOLO, and is often available for public datasets.
 Files may be gzipped (suffixed .gz), there is no need to uncompress them.